matrix-org/matrix-spec-proposals/proposals/2965-oidc-discovery.md

 The account management URL may accept the following additional query parameters:

-- RECOMMENDED `id_token_hint` - An ID Token that was previously issued to the client; the issuer uses it as a hint for which user is requesting to manage their account.
+- `id_token_hint` - An ID Token that was previously issued to the client; the issuer uses it as a hint for which user is requesting to manage their account.
 If the requesting user is not logged in then it is used as a login hint; if a different user/identity is already logged in then warn the user that they are accessing a different account.
+- `action` - Can be used to indicate the action that the user wishes to take:
+  - `profile` - The user wishes to view their profile (name, avatar, contact details).
+  - `sessions_list` - The user wishes to view a list of their sessions.
+  - `session_view` - The user wishes to view the details of a session.
+  - `session_end` - The user wishes to end/logout a session.
+- `device_id` - This can be used to identify a particular session for `session_view` and `session_end`.
+This is the Matrix device ID.

+For example, if a user wishes to sign out a session for the device `ABCDEFGH` where the advertised account management URL was `https://account.example.com/myaccount` the client could open a link to `https://account.example.com/myaccount?action=session_end&device_id=ABCDEFGH`.

 ## Potential issues